 An Insatiable Desire to Live

 Though one of our most elusive residents, choosing the company of cattle over people, Cinci nonetheless received countless visitors through the years, each one eager to catch a glimpse of the valiant cow they followed in the news.
 While sanctuary guests were unable to touch her, everyone who saw her was affected by Cinci all the same, as even her posture and gaze spoke of the intense life force burning within her and an acute awareness of the special place she inhabited in the world.
-Most were awed in Cinci’s presence, as she was a living testament to the desire for life we — human or animal — all share.
+Most were awed in Cinci’s presence, as she was a living testament to the desire for the life we — human or animal — all share.

 Cinci’s effect on members of the cattle herd was equally profound.
 Forming a natural bond with other famous slaughterhouse escapees who came to the shelter before and after her (including Queenie, Annie Dodge, and Maxine), Cinci traveled with her strong, faithful female companions as an inseparable unit — the members of which moved gracefully and intuitively together as if all were of one body and one mind.
 But her spirit breathed life into the entire cattle herd, as well.
 While Cinci preferred that we humans keep a respectful distance, she connected with every cow and steer, treating each of them with the utmost tenderness and love.